GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 The **Rendering controls** section includes checkboxes to control how the scene is rendered.

-The Rendering modes combo-box allows selection of the rendering mode.
+The rendering mode radio buttons allow selection of the rendering mode.
 The default is the **Geometry rendering mode**, showing the triangles which make up the scene.
 An example of this rendering mode can be seen at the beginning of this section.

-The **Traversal counter mode** is a display mode that counts ray interections with elements from within the acceleration structure.
+The **Traversal counter mode** is a display mode that counts ray intersections with elements from within the acceleration structure.
 Examples would include triangle/box hit and test counts.
-See the section below for more information on the Traversal counters.
+See the section below for more information on the traversal counters.

 In geometry rendering mode, there are 4 checkboxes that control what is visible in the scene: